 Each program level has its own target for total trips, AR and CR value.
 If you are currently registered as a Didi driver then you will get information about the target for each level on Monday morning.

-The target program level for each driver may be different depending on which city you are working in or other factors.
+The target program level for each driver may be different depending on which state you are working in or other factors.
 We do not have complete information on how many targets for each Didi Advance level program around Australia.

-At present we only have information about the total target trips for driver-partners in Brisbane.
+At present we only have information about the total target trips for driver-partners in Victoria.
 However, as we mentioned before, the trip targets that we mentioned below might change as time passes.
 The most up to date information you can see on your Didi Driver app.